JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8015 days**.

-And here is a just a random fact -  **The game Monopoly was once very popular in Cuba; however, Fidel Castro ordered that all games be destroyed**.
+And here is a just a random fact -  **Adult earwigs can float in water for up to 24 hours**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)